ethereum/fe/README.md

 ## Overview

-Fe is a statically typed language for the Ethereum Virtual Machine (EVM).
-It is inspired by Python and Rust which makes it easy to learn -- especially for new developers entering the Ethereum ecosystem.
+Fe is a statically typed language for writing Smart Contracts.
+It is implemented in Rust and generates EVM bytecode.

-## Features & Goals
+## Language Features & Goals

-* Bounds and overflow checking
+* Heavily static
-* Decidability by limitation of dynamic program behavior
+* Safe by default
-* More precise gas estimation (as a consequence of decidability)
-* Static typing
-* Pure function support
-* Restrictions on reentrancy
-* Static looping
+* Ergonomic
-* Module imports
+* Powerful

+## Compiler/Tooling Features & Goals

-* Standard library
+* Wasm support
-* Usage of [YUL](https://docs.soliditylang.org/en/latest/yul.html) IR to target both EVM and eWASM
-* WASM compiler binaries for enhanced portability and in-browser compilation of Fe contracts
-* Implementation in a powerful, systems-oriented language (Rust) with strong safety guarantees to reduce risk of compiler bugs

-Additional information about design goals and background can be found in the [official announcement](https://snakecharmers.ethereum.org/fe-a-new-language-for-the-ethereum-ecosystem/).
+* Efficient and correct code generation
+* Compiler interactiveness and IDE support
+* Testing that enables thorough validation of Contracts and libraries

 ## Language Specification